Hundreds of thousands of older and disabled passengers are set to benefit from free round-the-clock bus travel during a month trial this August.

 “And it’s not just older people that will benefit – we’re shoppers, we’re carers, we’re volunteers.
 This pilot will really help us to unleash our potential.”

-For residents to qualify for the older people pass, customers need to be of state pension age and live in Greater Manchester – can find more information here.
+An older people pass is available to passengers of state pension age who live in Greater Manchester – can find more information here.

-Salford residents will be able to find more information about the Concessionary pass trial here.
+Salford residents can find more information about the Concessionary pass trial here.

 Recent Comments